gioblu/BIPLAN/README.md

 - [Unary operators](/documentation/unary-operators.md) [`++`](/documentation/unary-operators.md#unary-operators) [`--`](/documentation/unary-operators.md#unary-operators)

 ### License
+This work is dual-licensed under Apache 2.0 and GPL 2.0 (or any later version).
+You can choose between one of them if you use this work.

+`SPDX-License-Identifier: Apache-2.0 OR GPL-2.0-or-later`

 All the software included in this project is experimental and it is distributed "AS IS" without any warranty, use it at your own risk.
-[Licensed](/LICENSE) under the Apache License, Version 2.0.
 BIPLAN™ and its brand are registered trademarks, property of Giovanni Blu Mitolo gioscarab@gmail.com

 ### Safety warning
 This software is experimental and may not behave as expected.
 Consider that using a virtual machine of this sort, specially if enabling remote program update, is dangerous.
 When enabling remote programming of a BIPLAN virtual machine, it must be considered potentially compromised, manipulated or remotely actuated against your will.
 It should be considered a good practice not to connect to the internet systems that may create a damage (fire, flood, data-leak) if hacked.